Sponsored by Mrs Joyce Campbell Lloyd.

 Applicants must be a:

-- QCGU Music Performance Vocal student in Year 3 or higher, or
+- QCGU Music Performance Instrumental student in Year 3 or higher, or

 - recent alumni who graduated no more than 15 months prior to the scholarship selection performance date.